jcgonzalezasj/jcgonzalezasj/README.md

 ## About Me

-* Currently working on: improving my skills building web apps using Angular, TypeScript, React and Three.js while I design my portfolio website.
+* Currently working on: improving my skills building web apps using Angular, TypeScript, React and Three.js.
 * What I want to learn next: Node.js and Unity
 * Pronouns: he/him